hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 ### Search

 Search within the App Header is triggered by a standard HDS [Button](/components/button) themed to match the App Header’s styles.
-The application teams are responsible for building search capabilities themselves.
+The application teams are responsible for building search capabilities themselves, if and when needed.

 ![Search in the App Header](/assets/components/app-header/app-header-search.png)

 ## Sizes

-The App Header supports basic responsive behavior out of the box with a single breakpoint at 1088px.
+The `Hds::AppHeader` component supports basic responsive behavior out of the box with a single breakpoint at 1088px.
 The Figma component offers two variants:

 - `Large`: applicable for most desktop-sized viewports with a minimum width of 1088px.
 - `Small`: applicable for most mobile and some tablet-sized viewports with a maximum width of 1088px.